-Around eight years ago a dog and her three puppies showed up at my parents house in the country.
+Around eight years ago a dog and her three puppies showed up at my parents’ house in the country.
 The puppies were older and the mom was looking skinny and ill.
 They were clearly dumped and showed signs of having been abused.
 They were beautiful dogs, we believed the mom was mostly Great Pyrenees (recently had her DNA tested and she is 3/4 Great Pyrenees and 1/4 Anatolian Shepherd).
-I feel in love with her and ended up adopting her.
+I fell in love with her and ended up adopting her.

 She needed a lot of vet care as she was pretty sick.
 She got spayed and her double dewclaws removed — Great Pyrenees and a few other breeds have them but they no longer need them and they can get caught on things and hurt them.
-She also needed lot of medicine because she had Ehrlichia, an infection spread by ticks.
+She also needed a lot of medicine because she had Ehrlichia, an infection spread by ticks.

 I spent a long time nursing her back to health and eight years later she is around 11 years old and doing great!
 She has gotten over a lot of her fears from having been abused and other than an ear infection and a possible Ehrlichia relapse a few years ago she has been very healthy.
 Keeping her healthy in her senior years is very important to me.

 There are a lot of things you can do to help keep your senior dog healthy and happy.
-Of course always check with your vet before changing diet, adding in supplements, etc… because each dog is different.
+Of course always check with your vet before changing their diet, adding in supplements, etc… because each dog is different.

 1. Watch their weight.